junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ Try to keep the person from hurting himself: move away all hard or sharp objects.

-♦ Put nothing in the person’s mouth while he is having a seizureno food, drink, medicine, nor any object to prevent biting the tongue.
+♦ Put nothing in the person’s mouth while he is having a seizure.
+No food, drink, medicine, nor any object to prevent biting the tongue.

 ♦ After the seizure the person may be dull and sleepy.
 Let him sleep.